There are numerous ways to increase your sales team’s efficiency and customer satisfaction. One of them is a powerful CRM.

 It is possible that none of the CRM extensions you have found matches your specific needs.
 It is quite possible there is no extension that will make your CRM and Chrome Browser work together for your business growth.
 Each business is unique, and a one-fits-all solution doesn’t exist.
 In this case, you need to write down a list of your requirements and start acting.

-Nowadays, there are many IT development companies, agencies or independent specialists who can develop a special solution for you.
+Nowadays, there are many software development companies, agencies or independent specialists who can develop a special solution for you.
 The prices and the level of services provided may vary.
 Yet, you still have a wide choice.

 In this case, you need to hire an entire team of several engineers to develop a unique product.
 This is the most expensive and time-consuming option.